Navigation Bar

 We are happy to record any industrial subject, from Aqueducts to Zinc mines, working or derelict, but there is one area we have deliberately neglected: Railways.
 Why is this?
 We have nothing against them, they contributed massively to the industrial revolution, but they have one feature that sets them apart from other subjects; They have always been popular!

 Railways have been diligently recorded by artists, historians, photographers and movie makers almost since they were invented!
 One of the first publicly-shown movies was of a train!
 People like Ivo Peters have been filming trains in superb quality for years and there are literally thousands of enthusiasts today photographing and videoing them.
-We don't need to get involved with railways; they are already very well served.
+We don't really need to get involved with railways; they are already very well served.
 We are trying to bring a similar level of coverage to every other industrial subject!

 We have had these pages on various servers with various URLs since 1995.
 At that time, a Lycos search for "Industrial Archaeology" found only our web site and two U.S. university sites with some pages about their I.A. courses.
 This means we must have been the first on the web with I.A. as the main subject!

 When we first started we had to decide between video and film.
 Black & white film stock has a proven long life.
 Colour stock eventually fades.
-Reversal (the cheapest colour film) fades faster, but film still seemed a safer choice than video: Video tape has only been around since the 1950's and some early tapes are already unplayable.
+Reversal (the cheapest colour film) fades faster, but film still seemed a safer choice than video: Video tape has only been around since the 1950s and some early tapes are already unplayable.
 Unlike film, each video tape format needs specialised playback equipment to recover the pictures and working machines for a given format might not be around in the future.

 So why did we choose video?
 Cost.
 Even reversal film stock is so expensive that we could not possibly afford to cover entire industrial processes.
 We would have to film in short bursts and we would not be able to get a full record of the event.
 This is a problem that has always faced documentary film makers.
 Old film of industry is frustrating to watch as the shots are too short to follow the action, and usually just concentrate on the 'pretty bits'.

-We started photographing industrial subjects in 1972.
-In 1978 we hired a portable video recorder and made some tapes featuring canals and mines.
-In 1982 we decided to put the work on a formal footing and created I.A.Recordings.
-We rejected some obvious names such as 'heritage video' and 'archive productions' and followed the lead of Research Recordings Ltd. and became Industrial Archaeology Recordings; I.A. for short.
+work on a formal footing and created I.A.Recordings.
+We rejected some obvious names such as 'Heritage Video' and 'Archive Productions' and followed the lead of Research Recordings Ltd. and became Industrial Archaeology Recordings; I.A. for short.

 Our only aim is to record industry for posterity, not to make money for its own sake.
 That is why we are .org rather than .com!
 In an ideal world, we would be able to do this work full-time and give copies away for free.

 We don't get any grants or government aid.
 Our only regular source of income to fund further projects is from sales of Productions and Compilations.
 So we have to promote these as much as possible.
-Remember, all DVD sales fund archive recording work!
+Remember, all DVD sales fund archive recording work!.

 Do any I.A.Recordings Productions use music?
-Yes, some do; but we know how annoying it can be, so we keep it to a minimum - perhaps just during the opening and closing sequences and occasionally as a quiet and subtle background for one or two scenes within the production.
+Yes, some do; but we know how annoying it can be, so we keep it to a minimum - perhaps just during the opening and closing sequences and very occasionally as a quiet and subtle background for one or two scenes within the production.

 Do we mindlessly add a continuous loud 'drum machine' beat to every scene, like so many TV 'documentaries' do nowadays?
 NO!
 Never!!